 Cheese: hard natural cheeses (cheddar, mozzarella, Swiss, parmesan), soft cheeses (ricotta and cottage cheese), and processed cheeses (American).

 Yogurt: all yogurt, fat-free, low-fat, reduced-fat, and whole milk yogurt.

 Note: Cream, cream cheese, and butter contain little or no calcium and are not part of this food group.

 Nutrients in Milk

-Calcium builds stronger bones and teeth and maintains bone mass.
-It also helps muscles and nerves to work properly, helps the blood to clot and may help to reduce weight gain.
-Milk and milk products are the primary source of calcium in American diets, providing over 70% of our calcium.
+Calcium is the most abundant mineral found in our bodies.
+It builds stronger bones and teeth and maintains bone mass.
+It also helps muscles and nerves to work properly, helps the blood to clot, and may help to reduce weight gain.
+Milk and milk products are the primary sources of calcium in American diets, providing over 70% of our calcium.

 How Much is Needed?

 The MyPlate Guidelines for Americans recommends that most adults and children daily consume at least 3 cups of fat-free or low-fat milk or equivalent amounts of yogurt or cheese.
 This is in combination with a healthy diet and is based on getting 2,000 calories.
 Children aged two to eight need 2-2.5 cups per day.